 While the Company is domiciled in Canada and its capital is raised in Canadian dollars, a portion of its business is conducted in the United States of America.
 As such, it is subject to risk due to fluctuations in the exchange rate between the Canadian and US dollars.
-At September 30, 2012, the Company has cash and an advance from an optionee denominated in U.S. dollars of US\$124,354 and US\$67,942 respectively.
-Each 1% change in the value of the Canadian dollar versus the U.S. dollar will result in a gain/loss of approximately \$555.
+At December 31, 2012, the Company has cash, accounts payable and an advance from an optionee denominated in US dollars of US\$85,712, \$6,950 and \$24,434 respectively.
+Each 1% change in the Canadian dollar versus the U.S. dollar will result in a gain/loss of approximately \$540.